The Snowy Owl is a large, white owl with small black markings, long, broad wings, and a broad tail.

 The female Snowy Owl lays a big clutch of five to eight dull, creamy white eggs and incubates them for 32 days.
 The average Snowy Owl egg is 2.2 inches long, and weighs about 1.8 ounces.

 During incubation, the male brings food to his mate.
-After the eggs hatch, he continues to bring food for the female owl and the nestlings, but the young birds are only fed by their mother.
+After the eggs hatch, he continues to bring food for the female owl and the nestlings, but the baby owls are only fed by their mother.

 They usually eat prey whole, swallowing rodents and small birds headfirst.

 After three weeks, the young birds wander out of the nest but are still dependent on their parents until they migrate.
 They can fly when they are eight weeks old.

 Male Snowy Owls are a bit more vocal than females, but both are known for their barking-like krooh krooh krooh calls.

 Females tend to chirp a bit more and make higher screaming sounds.
 Both sexes can squeal, grunt, cackle, and hiss.

 Snowy Owls breed over a huge area but have very low-density populations where small numbers of birds are scattered over thousands of miles of tundra.

 They breed in the high Arctic tundra in the northern hemisphere and winter in coastal marshes, farm fields, airports, and other open habitats.

 In North America, Snowy Owls are regular in winter in Alaska, much of Canada, and the northern part of the lower 48 states.
 In some winters, dozens or even hundreds of Snowy Owls can occur and also show up south of their usual range.